chandlerbing65nm/Cassava-Leaf-Disease-Classification/README.md

 # Getting Started
 Clone this repository and upload into your google drive.
-Put the [Fmix](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/tree/main/image-fmix/FMix-master), [timm](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/tree/main/pytorch-image-models/pytorch-image-models-master) and the [dataset](https://www.kaggle.com/c/cassava-leaf-disease-classification/data) into folder:
+Put the [Fmix](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/tree/main/image-fmix/FMix-master), [timm](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/tree/main/pytorch-image-models/pytorch-image-models-master) and the [dataset](https://www.kaggle.com/c/cassava-leaf-disease-classification/data) into your Gdrive directory:
 > Kaggle-Projects/Cassava-Leaf-Disease/input

 Make sure you copy your project folder to colab directory so you don't casually edit your drive directory.
 This is already in the notebook, don't worry.